 - Use a randomized system of name calling to help those students stay engaged. *For students with visual and spatial difficulties, I will have students point to the rhyming words.
 We will use colored markers to match the pairs of words that rhyme.
 This will provide colored contrasts for students with visual impairments.

 - Read the "Cat in the Hat" book emphasizing rhyming words.
 Students will clap they hear rhyming words. *Make sure to follow along with your finger so students can have a reference point.
-Use hand gestures, and expressions to convey important words and meanings.
+Use hand gestures, and expressions to convey important words and meanings during the rhyming lesson.

 Checking for Understanding/Guided Practice